aws/aws-eks-best-practices/content/reliability.md

 The CNI plugin has two componenets:

-* [CNI plugin](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/#cni), which will wire up host's and pod's network stack when called.
+* [CNI plugin](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/#cni), which will wire up host’s and pod’s network stack when called.
 * `L-IPAMD` (aws-node daemonSet) runs on every node is a long running node-Local IP Address Management (IPAM) daemon and is responsible for:
     * maintaining a warm-pool of available IP addresses, and
     * assigning an IP address to a Pod.